niemopen/niem-open-training/Modules/17 - Augmentations (JSON).md

 	- `j:DriverLicense` ([SSGT](https://tools.niem.gov/niemtools/ssgt/SSGT-GetProperty.iepd?propertyKey=o4-lb))
 	- `j:DriverLicenseAugmentationPoint` ([SSGT](https://tools.niem.gov/niemtools/ssgt/SSGT-GetProperty.iepd?propertyKey=o4-11rg))

+In XML, we would use substitution groups to add the augmentation to the exchange. _However_, JSON and JSON Schema lack this concept of substitution groups.
+(As do most other serializations.)
+So in JSON Schema, we will need to extend an existing type to hold the new information.
+This is one reason why NIEM transformations from XML to JSON are possible, but transformations the other direction are not.
+Transformations to JSON are _lossy_.

-Does driver's license have what we need?
+Our first step is to determine whether driver's license has what we need.
 Does it have an email address?

 - Try searching for "drivers license":
 	- [SSGT](http://niem5.org/ssgt_redirect.php?query=drivers+license)